department-of-veterans-affairs/va.gov-team/products/disability/526ez/implementation/reusable_logging_with_third_party_transaction_logger.md

 If you have a controller action that delegates to a third party API, you can / should use this module to wrap that method in applicable logging.

 This was created to allow us to log information around third party API interactions
-    - in a way that is reuseable
+    - in a way that is reusable
     - without coupling our controllers and models
-    - In a way the defines a default set of log data that is considered valueble
+    - In a way the defines a default set of log data that is considered valuable

 ### Further Context:
 - [Epic](https://app.zenhub.com/workspaces/disability-benefits-experience-team-carbs-6470c8bfffee9809b2634a52/issues/gh/department-of-veterans-affairs/va.gov-team/60952)